krzkro4122/c-donut/README.md

 # Cdonut

 Running code spins this donut in your command line!
-Be careful!
+Go and C for yourself!

                                $@$$$$$$$$$$$$@@@$
                             $$$$####********##$$$$$$